 Michael Bidwill didn't have to do these things.
 How many other owners in the NFL came to the rescue?

-I am asked regularly if I'd like to have the team back.
-My usual answer is "Absolutely!"
+I am regularly asked if I'd like to have the team back.
+My usual answer is, "Absolutely!"
 "Who wouldn't?" especially since Bill Bidwill is out of the picture.
 I don't care if they usually stink.
-I grew up watching the Big Red, and I came to accept the Rams but, I have come to figure out that the NFL intended to fleece St. Louis out of millions and at the same time solve the LA conundrum which had been perplexing them for a long time.
+I grew up watching the Big Red, and I came to accept the Rams, but I have come to figure out that the NFL intended to fleece St. Louis out of millions and, at the same time, solve the LA problem, which had been perplexing them for a long time.

-Most don't completely know of the struggle the NFL had during the '70s and '80s in the LA market.
+Most have yet to wholly know of the NFL's struggle during the '70s and '80s in the LA market.
 It wasn't solvable at the time.
-Most don't understand that this was before the advent of going anywhere streaming services, NFL Network, ESPN, 24-hour news cycles, THE INTERNET!
+Most need to understand that this was before the advent of go-anywhere streaming services, NFL Network, ESPN, 24-hour news cycles, THE INTERNET!
 Need I say more?

 Exit Stage Left

-St. Louis was never anything more than a stop-gap for the NFL who's ultimate goal was to milk as much money out of the football-starved St. Louis market as possible while at the same time trying to find a solution to the LA problem.
+St. Louis was never anything more than a stop-gap for the NFL, whose ultimate goal was to milk as much money out of the football-starved St. Louis market as possible while at the same time trying to find a solution to the LA problem.

-The original 1995 lease with the then CVC in St. Louis was a joke, to say the least.
+The original 1995 lease with the then CVC in St. Louis was a joke.
 We all know that story.
-Let me tell you another bedtime story for a moment, that '95 lease we speak of was revised or "amended" in 2003 once again "coincidentally" when rumors began to swirl in St. Louis about the Rams possibly relocating.
-Might I also add that Stan Kroenke purchased another 10% in the rams by this point, going from 30% to 40%, so when it came down to the inevitable sale of the team in 2010, he had the right of first refusal under the terms of his minority ownership agreement.
+Let me tell you another bedtime story for a moment: that '95 lease we speak of was revised or "amended" in 2003 once again "coincidentally" when rumors began to swirl in St. Louis about the Rams possibly relocating.
+Might I also add that Stan Kroenke purchased another 10% of the Rams by this point, going from 30% to 40%, so when it came down to the inevitable sale of the team in 2010, he had (Kroenke) the right of first refusal under the terms of his minority ownership agreement.
 Shahid Kahn, who was looking to buy the team, was left out in the cold.
-Mr. Kahn purchased the Jacksonville Jaguars, who are now being heavily rumored to be relocating shortly.
+Mr. Khan purchased the Jacksonville Jaguars, who are now being heavily rumored to be relocating shortly.

 Excerpt from the late-great Bryan Burwell from the St. Louis Post-Dispatch